Klean-Prep Sachets Pack of 4

 Weight: 175g (includes packaging)

-When Klean-Prep is dissolved in water, it is a bowel cleansing agent.
-This means it flushes everything out of your intestines (gut) through a laxative action so that they are completely empty and clean.
+Klean-Prep is a bowel cleansing agent.
+It flushes everything out of your intestines (gut) so that they are completely empty and clean for a medical procedure.

 - Barium enema